ThomPoppins/MERN-Enterprise-Search/README.md

 One interesting aspect of this project is handling many-to-many relationships between companies and projects.
 In real-world scenarios, companies often take part in multiple projects, and a single project can involve multiple companies.
 To achieve this, I'll be using a `junction` collection in MongoDB.

 The main advantage of using a `junction` collection is that it simplifies the management of these relationships.
 For instance, consider a scenario where Company A and Company B collaborate on Project X. Instead of duplicating data or creating complex nested structures, the `junction` collection allows us to create a clear and efficient link between Company A, Company B, and Project X. This makes it easy to track participation and configure revenue sharing settings dynamically when all parties agree.

-### Feel free to explore this repository to see these concepts in action and dive into [my code](https://github.com/ThomPoppins/MERN_STACK_PROJ.)!

-## TODO:

-- [x] Install nodemon, Express.js and Mongoose and connect Mongoose to the MongoDB database.
-- [x] Express.js server listens to PORT 5555 after successful connection to MongoDB database.
-- [x] Finish basic Book schema and model.
-For faster functional development and testing purposes.
-- [x] Set up TODO list while completing the company schema and model to get a good view of the requirements of all Company linked business logic.
-- [ ] [MERNSTACK-74] Set up `Company` model.
-- [ ] [MERNSTACK-65] Create a route to save a new Company document in the database.
-- [ ] [MERNSTACK-66] Create a route to get all Company documents from the database.
-- [ ] [MERNSTACK-67] Create a route to get a single Company document from the database.
-- [ ] [MERNSTACK-68] Create a route to update a single Company document in the database.
-- [ ] [MERNSTACK-69] Create a route to delete a single Company document from the database.
-- [ ] Actualize, complete and correct Company scheme documentation.
-- [ ] Avoid working with the complex Company scheme in early stage of development.
-Work with Book scheme instead until later when ready.
-- [x] [MERNSTACK-70] Set up GET, POST, PUT and DELETE Book server routes.
-- [ ] [MERNSTACK-51] Create Jira tickets for all TODO's.
-- [ ] [MERNSTACK-53] Set up GET, POST, PUT and DELETE Company server routes.
-- [ ] [MERNSTACK-55] Create User model.
-- [ ] [MERNSTACK-57] Create Owner model.
-Owner schema should set up a one-to-one relationship with the User schema by using a `userId` field in the Owner schema that references the `_id` field of the User schema.
-This will allow to associate each Owner document with a single User document.
-- [ ] [MERNSTACK-59] Create one-to-many relationship between Owner and Company in the Owner schema.
-This will allow to associate each Owner document with multiple Company documents.
-- [ ] Create React app using Vite.js.
-- [ ] Move Vite.js documentation from backend devdocs folder to frontend devdocs folder
-- [ ] [MERNSTACK-56] Create login and register functionality.
-Hash user password on register and compare hashed password on login. (see backend devdocs folder)
-- [ ] [MERNSTACK-60] Create `user` authentication and authorization functionality using JSON Web Token authorization. (see backend devdocs folder)
-- [ ] [MERNSTACK-58] When user is logged in, create a form to register a company and make user owner.
-Owner has admin rights at first when creating his account and registering his company.
-- [ ]
-- [ ] [MERNSTACK-61] Create `junction` table for many-to-many relationship between `owners` and `companies`. (see backend devdocs folder)
-- [ ] [MERNSTACK-62] Create `junction` table between `Company` and `Project`.
-This table will be used because of the many-to-many relationship and additional properties that are needed to link a company to a project. (see backend devdocs folder)
-- [ ] [MERNSTACK-63] Create `junction` table between `User` and `Company`. (also a many-to-many relationship, user would be customer of companies and companies would have move then one customers)
-- [ ] After user login, display link that will `navigate` (?with `useNavigate()`?) user to `my-companies` where companies will be listed and with a company register form. (see frontend devdocs folder)
-- [ ] [MERNSTACK-64] In the frontend, create a route to `/my-companies` where `user` companies will be listed.
-- [ ] Use react-redux in frontend to `dispatch` actions to `reducers` and `store` to `get` and `set` `state` and `props` in the frontend and combine at least 2 `reducers`.
-(Just to show that I know how to use Redux in React.) (see backend devdocs folder)
-- [ ] Move redux documentation on redux from backend devdocs folder to frontend devdocs folder.
-- [ ] Break down all ideas in the `Future functionalities:` section below into smaller tasks and create Jira tickets for them.

 # Future functionalities: